The Use And Abuse Of Coercive Power: A Close Look

 It is always an offshoot of the other powers including legitimate, reward, expert, referent, and information powers.

 • Information Power: The power of information is the power that is based on an individual’s access to information.
-This source of power is often associated with individuals who have access to confidential or sensitive information.
-Information power can be a positive source of power when used to make informed decisions, but it can also be misused when individuals use the information to manipulate or control others.
+This source of power is often associated with people who have access to confidential or sensitive information.

 Effects of Coercive Power